sb0123/pipenv-cookiecutter/README.md

 ```

 ## Link to Remote repo
-The init script takes care of setting up the remote (if you followed the instructions).
+The init script takes care of setting up the remote repo (if you followed the instructions).
 If something went wrong, here's how to do it manually:

 1. Create a new repository on your online platform.
 > To avoid errors, **do not** initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to your remote of choice (GitHub, GitLab, etc...).